cassiebuhler/AmITheAsshole-DataCollection/README.md

 ## Contents

 #### Code
-There are 3 python notebook files that contain all the code.
+There are 4 python notebook files that contain all the code.
 They should be ran in consecutive order.

-- Part1a-AcquiringPostID.ipynb - this file uses pushshift to collect the post IDs for the desired range of posts.
-It saved the 700,000+ ids as "postIDs.json" in the data folder.
+1. **Part1a-AcquiringPostID.ipynb:** this file uses pushshift to collect the post IDs for the desired range of posts.
+    - It saved the 700,000+ ids as "postIDs.json" in the data folder.
+2. **Part2-CreateDataset.ipynb:** this file uses PRAW to gather more specific information about the posts using the post id/link.
+    - Make sure to input your own PRAW keys
-- Part2-CreateDataset.ipynb - this file uses PRAW to gather more specific information about the posts using the post id/link.
-Given the size of the data from 1a, it would've taken my computer 6 days to run this part so I reduced it to 70,000 posts.
-However, I was stupid and only saved the posts that had a verdict or weren't deleted, so 13 hours later I found out it only ran up to 39,000 posts and out of these it only saved 114 posts.
+    - Given the size of the data from 1a, it would've taken my computer 6 days to run this part so I reduced it to 70,000 posts.
+However, I messed up and only saved the posts that had a verdict or weren't deleted, so 13 hours later I found out it only ran up to 39,000 posts and out of these it only saved 114 posts.
 That is why I had to add in data from 2b.
-This increased my dataset to almost 1000 posts. (note: I saved the data every 1000 iterations in case it terminated early since it was running all night)
+This increased my dataset to almost 1000 posts.
+    - (I saved the data every 1000 iterations in case it terminated early since it was running all night)
-- Part2b-AddingMoreData.ipynb - this file uses query to search for the flair (aka verdict) on the subreddit.
+3. **Part2b-AddingMoreData.ipynb:** this file uses query to search for the flair (aka verdict) on the subreddit.
 I was able to get 200+ posts for each category, totaling in 800 posts.
-These posts are all within the last couple months, whereas the posts from 1a are between 2015-2018.
+    -  These posts are all within the last couple months, whereas the posts from 1a are between 2015-2018.
 Note that links/ids are both unique identifiers that I can use for part 2 so it doesn't matter which one I collect.
 The links are all saved in the folder "data-big" as 4 separate json files.
-- Part3-CleaningData.ipynb - this file uses the "temporaryData_39000.csv", "YTA.csv" , "NTA.csv" "ESH.csv" and "NAH.csv" files and merges/cleans them.
+4. **Part3-CleaningData.ipynb:** this file uses the "temporaryData_39000.csv", "YTA.csv" , "NTA.csv" "ESH.csv" and "NAH.csv" files and merges/cleans them.
 The outputted data is "Data_cleaned.csv"

 #### Data
-postIDs.json - all the post IDs for the specified posts.
+- **postIDs.json:** all the post IDs for the specified posts.
 There are over 700,000 ids.

-temporaryData_x.csv - where x is the number of posts processed.
+- **temporaryData_x.csv:**  where x is the number of posts processed.
 There are 39 data files but you should only care about the last one, temporaryData_39000.csv.
 This is from part 2 containing the post with their features.

-Data_cleaned.csv - the cleaned, finalized data!
+- **Data_cleaned.csv:** the cleaned, finalized data!

 In the big-data folder:

-YTA_big_links.json - links to posts with YTA verdict from 2b NTA_big_links.json
+contains links to posts with YTA, NTA, ESH, and NAH verdicts from 2b
+- YTA_big_links.json
+- NTA_big_links.json
-ESH_big_links.json
+- ESH_big_links.json
-NAH_big_links.json
+- NAH_big_links.json

-YTA.csv - the saved dataset from 2b
+saved datasets with YTA, NTA, ESH, and NAH verdicts from 2b
+- YTA.csv
-NTA.csv -
+- NTA.csv
-ESH.csv -
+- ESH.csv
-NAH.csv -
+- NAH.csv

 ---